aaronbloomfield/pdr/labs/lab08/index.md

 Prepare a report that explains your findings.
 Follow the guidelines in the Post-lab Report Guideline section, below.
 In particular, you should address how the compiler implements the construct at the machine and assembly levels, and what lead you to this conclusion.
 You must show evidence of this behavior in the form of assembly code, C++, screenshots, memory dumps, manual quotations, output, etc.  Where did you find the information that lead to your conclusion (i.e. your sources)?

 Your report should be in PDF file called postlab8.pdf.
 It must be in PDF format!
-See [How to convert a file to PDF](../../docs/convert_to_pdf.html) for details about creating a PDF file.
+See the [How to convert a file to PDF](../../docs/convert_to_pdf.html) page for details about creating a PDF file.

 ### Tips for Getting Started on the Post-lab ###